Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Results

-Similar generalization tests are performed in $\mathbf{D}_{ij}$-$K^{\mathrm{U}}$, $J_{i j}$-$K^{\mathrm{U}}$, and $\mathbf{D}_{ij}$-$J_{i j}$ pairs, as shown from Figure \ref{fig:fig5}(d) to Figure \ref{fig:fig5}(f), it becomes evident that the results are not limited to the DFT calculated parameters of the Pd/Fe/Ir(111) system.
-Skyrmion metamaterial and controlled assembly are anticipated to occur in other systems where long-range frustration and DMI interactions coexist.
+Similar generalization tests are performed in $\mathbf{D}_{ij}$-$K^{\mathrm{U}}$, $J_{i j}$-$K^{\mathrm{U}}$, and $\mathbf{D}_{ij}$-$J_{i j}$ pairs, as shown in Figures \ref{fig:fig5}(d-f).
+From these results, it is clear that random perturbations in $K^U$ do not significantly affect the formation of magnetic states.
+In turn, the behavior under perturbations in $J_{ij}$ and $\mathbf{D}_{ij}$ is more complex: the final state depends, for example, on how the random perturbations affect the frustration in the Fe-Fe exchange interactions (the third-nearest shell in Pd/Fe/Ir(111), see Supplementary Figure 1).
+Apart from this complex behavior, it is evident that the results are not limited to a fortuitous choice of the Pd/Fe/Ir(111) magnetic interaction parameters, but can survive random perturbations.
+Skyrmionic metamaterial and controlled assembly are thus anticipated to occur in other systems where long-range frustration and DMI interactions coexist.